Regional Council agrees to continue to fund tourism, cuts from elsewhere to reduce rates rise

 Councillors called for special reviews of the Revenue and Finance Policy around the targeted rates schemes for Upper Tukituki and Public Transport, agreed to fund the capital costs of post-cyclone schemes in Whirinaki and Pōrangahau from the general rate given the unexpected costs to small communities and agreed to bolster funding of $1.3 million for Civil Defence over three years.

-Councillors also agreed to make rates remission available to ratepayers added to the targetted public transport rate experiencing a greater than average impact or hardship.
+Councillors also agreed to make rates remission available to ratepayers paying the targeted public transport rate who were experiencing a greater than average impact or hardship.

-Hawke’s Bay Today reported that one Havelock North resident was facing a $700 proposed annual targetted rate for public transport.
+Hawke’s Bay Today reported that one Havelock North resident was facing a $700 proposed annual targeted rate for public transport.

 A new rates remission policy will offer a 50% remission for one year to reduce the impact on “stand-out ratepayers” on the utilities rolls, some of who were looking at proposed rates hikes of more than 500%.